DigitalDJ/monitor/README.md

 Download and extract the *css*, *fonts* and *js* directories from Bootstrap into Monitor's directory.
 Additionally, add the jQuery, html5shiv and Respond.js JS files into the *js* folder.

+If you want iCloud support to work, you must generate a ca-bundle for cURL and place it in the same directory as Monitor as *ca-bundle.crt*

 Version
 -------
 0.1